DS-USAFA/PSSE-Solutions-Manual/docs/20-Hypothesis-Testing-with-Known-Distributions-Solutions.md

 This is a clever way to test the claim.
 Make sure you understand how we solved.
 In the coming lessons we will show you alternative ways to attack the problem.
 We made it into a binomial random variable.
 The only assumption is independence and symmetry.

 Notice that by descritizing this problem, we are taking information away.
-However, the p-value is still small.
+However, the $p$-value is still small.